danieltsanghang/Osprey-Bank/README.md

 >OspreyBank.com

 ## Languages/Technologies Used
->Ruby on Rails, PostgreSQL, HTML, SCSS, JavaScript and deployed on Heroku
+>Ruby on Rails 2.7.1, PostgreSQL, HTML, SCSS, JavaScript and deployed on Heroku

 ## Local Usage